amiracle/cribl-asff-pack/README.md

 In this release, we have added a number of great features:

 - Pre-built pipeline for converting Cribl access logs into ASFF format.
-- Lookup table for mapping log severity levels to ASFF-compliant values.
 - Integration with AWS Security Hub via CloudWatch Logs destination tile.

 We've goat you covered! 🐐